Jonathan2251/lbd/source/gpu.rst

 generation since they include different api names with different operands for each api name.
-This implementation can be done by generating llvm extended intrinsic functions from shader parser of frontend compiler, and llvm backend for those intrinsic to finish it as follows,
+This implementation can be done by generating llvm extended intrinsic functions from shader parser of frontend compiler, and then llvm backend convert those intrinsic to gpu instructions as follows,

 .. code-block:: console